 The median is an important statistical measure that is commonly used in many situations.
 Since the median indicates the value at the centre of an ordered set of data, it is possible to place all other values in relation to it.
 For example, the student in Example 1 who successfully jumped 1.28 m has jumped farther than the median of 1.16 m and, therefore, farther than most of the other jumps.

 Before using the median to make decisions, it is important to consider the range of the data because the median does not take into account extreme values.
 In Example 3, the approximate number of boxes that were sold by each student is represented by the median.
-The median number of boxes sold is 9 and the data ranges from 5 to 15 boxes.
+The median number of boxes sold is 9 and the data range is from 5 to 15 boxes.
 The range of the data is small, and the median of 9 is almost halfway between the maximum and the minimum value.
 Therefore, it can be assumed that each student sold about 9 boxes and concluded that the 10 students sold about 90 boxes.

 Now imagine a situation with the same data, except the largest number of boxes sold is 75 instead of 15.
 The median is still 9 boxes, but the range is very large.
 Also, the median is not at all halfway between the maximum and minimum values, so one could not assume that each student sold about 9 boxes, as in the previous situation, nor conclude that the 10 students sold about 90 boxes in total.